Related Gene(s): BAP1, BRCA2, CDK4, CDKN2A, MITF, POT1, PTEN, RB1, TP53

-MelanomaNext is a next-generation sequencing panel that simultaneously analyzes eight genes associated with increased risk for melanoma and other cancers.
+MelanomaNext is a next generation sequencing panel that simultaneously analyzes 9 genes associated with increased risk for melanoma and other cancers.

 Single gene testing and genetic testing for a known familial mutation can also be ordered.
 If there is a previously-identified mutation in a family member, please include a copy of the test report with the requisition form.